Really Achieving Your Childhood Dreams: Previous lectures

 Pausch was known for some previous lectures.
 He had been associate professor in the Department of Computer Science at the University of Virginia's School of Engineering and Applied Science in 1997 and 1998, and also worked for The Walt Disney Company as an imagineer and for Electronic Arts.
 At the University of Virginia, he gave a lecture on the importance of making technology more user friendly, in which he made his point by showing a VCR (video cassette recorder) that was hard to program and then smashing it with a sledgehammer.
 He was also known for a lecture on time management which he delivered in 1998 at the University of Virginia, and again in 2007.

-"Really Achieving Your Childhood Dreams" was the first lecture of the nine part "Journeys" series presented by Carnegie Mellon, which included speakers Raj Reddy, Jay Apt, and Jared Cohon, the university president.
-The lecture series focused on university staff member's professional journeys and the decisions and challenges they faced.
+"Really Achieving Your Childhood Dreams" was the first lecture of the nine part "Journeys" series presented by Carnegie Mellon, which included speakers Raj Reddy, Jay Apt, and Jared Cohon, the university president at the time.
+The lecture series focused on university staff members' professional journeys and the decisions and challenges they faced.